 A marital settlement agreement Florida is required in most divorce/dissolution of marriage cases in Orlando, Tavares, Sanford, Kissimmee, Brooksville, and throughout Florida family law courts.
-Call the Jacobs Law Firm, Divorce Attorney in Orlando and Divorce Attorney in Clermont at 407-310-5636 or e-mail us at Admin@JJLawFL.com for more information.
+Call the Jacobs Law Firm, Divorce Attorney in Orlando and Divorce Attorney in Clermont for more information.
 Judges may not necessarily require a settlement agreement if the divorce is a simplified dissolution of marriage (all issues are agreed on and there is no alimony or other substantial assets being divided).
 When there are assets and liabilities to be divided in equitable distribution, a marital settlement agreement is a vital component of a Florida divorce.
 Call now to speak with a divorce attorney at (407) 335-8113.

 What is a Marital Settlement Agreement in Florida?

 In essence, a marital settlement agreement in Florida is designed to equitably (fairly and judiciously) divide a married couple’s assets and liabilities (credit card debt, student loan debt, mortgage debt, etc.).
 The marital settlement agreement must be notarized by both spouses and submitted into the court file by your attorney.
 A marital settlement agreement in Orlando, Tavares, Sanford or Kissimmee, will be incorporated by reference into the final judgment.
-The agreement becomes a binding contract once ratified by the family law divorce court.
+The agreement involving the equitable distribution of marital property becomes a binding contract once ratified by the family law divorce court.
 The agreement should provide as much specificity and clarity as possible to ensure its enforceability if contested.

 A marital settlement agreement Florida will specify which spouse receives alimony, real property (house, condo, apartment), any cars and/or boats, how bank accounts will be divided, and any other marital assets that are deemed to be marital property.
 There is a presumption by law that all property accrued during the marriage is marital property unless rebutted or as otherwise agreed upon by the parties themselves.
 A settlement agreement may also incorporate how the parties intend to claim the child tax credit, and any daycare tax credits that may be temporarily available.